silicon-vlsi/silicon-vlsi.github.io/wiki/compute-it.md

   - Followed this [AWS User Guide](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-welcome.html).
   - Prereqs:
     - Setup an IAM account (instead of the root AWS) or use an existing one.
     - Create an access ID key and secret key and store it safely.
+See [AWS Doc](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-prereqs.html).
   - Before installing, make sure `glibc-tools`, `groff` and `less` are installed.
   - Install it from AWS:
 ```bash